AbdulKhadeerS/16-bit-Galoi-LFSR/README.md

 # 16-bit-Galoi-LFSR
-16-bit-Galoi-LFSR which acts as PRPG used in BIST modules in DFT
+16-bit-Galoi-LFSR which acts as PRPG used in BIST modules utilized in DFT